antonfirsov/docs/2020/03-Mar/Roslyn/Roslyn.md

     * BraceAnalyzer.
 Vsix: The VSIX project bundles the analyzer into an extension package (.vsix file).
 This is the startup project in the solution.

 4. In the Solution Explorer, open **Resources.resx** in the BraceAnalyzer project.
 This displays the resource editor.
-5. Replace the existing resource string values for AnalyzerDescription, AnalyzerMessageFormat and AnalyzerTitle with the following strings:
+5. Replace the existing resource string values for AnalyzerDescription, AnalyzerMessageFormat, and AnalyzerTitle with the following strings:

     * Change AnalyzerDescription to `Enclose statement with curly braces`.
     * Change AnalyzerMessageFormat to `"{" brace expected`.